-Often the word is used as an adjective in the phrase bad bitch, which to the un-socialized individual would appear to be an extremely derogative term, however to modernized audiences the phrase has the potential to be viewed as an accomplishment or positive status symbol.
-The positive version of bad is becoming extremely popular in the music industry, specifically in the Rap and Hip-Hop culture.
+Often the word is used as an adjective in the phrase bad bitch, which may appear to be an extremely derogative term.
+However to many young adults today, the phrase can be viewed as an accomplishment or positive status symbol.
+The positive version of bad is becoming especially popular in the music industry, specifically in the Rap and Hip-Hop culture.
 Rapper Webbie dedicated an entire song to the term in the 2005 song “Bad Bitch” in which he immortalizes the term through lyrics such as “can never tell a bad bitch a freak she too classy.”
-Similarly and more recently, rapper Tyga’s chorus of Gudda Gudda’s from a song entitled “Bad Bitches” states, “got a sign...bad bitches only.”
+Similarly, and more recently, the rapper Tyga’s chorus of Gudda Gudda’s song entitled “Bad Bitches” states, “got a sign...bad bitches only.”
 Thus conveying the message that being a woman whom is qualified to be a bad bitch is desirable and therefore a good thing.
 Artist Kanye West uses the term similarly in a surprisingly less vulgar way as he mentions the desire for this type of woman through lyrics such as “Can I have a bad bitch without no flaws” and “where the bad bitches, huh?
-Where they hiding” thus indicating that bad bitches are superior to the average woman and alluring.
+Where they hiding” thus indicating that bad bitches are superior and more alluring than the average woman and alluring.
 In a 2012 twitter rant, West asked, “Is it okay to use the word bitch as long as we put BAD in front of it?
 Like you a BAD BITCH.
 Perhaps the word BITCH is now neither positive or negative.
 It is just potent and it depends on how it’s used and by whom?”
-This theory also applies to the word bad.
-As a modifying and descriptive adjective it is a potent word and has the power to convey internal feelings and opinions in word form.
+West’s theory about the word bitch also applies to the word bad.
+As a modifying and descriptive adjective, bad is a potent word and has the power to convey internal feelings and opinions in word form.
 With such vast definitions, the meaning of bad is certainly dependent on who uses it and in what context.

-Similarly confusing and contradictory is the term badass.
+Similarly confusing in itscontradictory is the term badass.
 Commonly used by a significantly larger audience than bad bitch, a badass is described as being “A person who defines supreme confidence, nearly divine ability and a frequent disregard for authority.”
 As an individual who exudes supreme self-confidence, this term refers to someone whom others aspire to be or are fond of.
 In this instance, once again the context of bad is positive.

-However some modern industries that appeal to a large audience still refer to bad with its original definition.
+Some modern industries that appeal to a large audience still refer to bad with its original definition.
 In the film community, the term is used in a more literal sense, as there is little confusion of what companies mean when they utilize the term bad in movie titles.
 The 2011 film Bad Teacher leaves little room for audience interpretation for the context of bad in this sense.
 Cameron Diaz’s character spends her time at work sleeping, drinking and getting high which most of the public would deem bad, as in unacceptable or of poor judgment for an elementary school setting.

 In the television community one of the most successful shows of this generation, Breaking Bad, also utilizes a more literal definition of bad in its title.
 The creator of the show, Vince Gilligan, stated that the title means to “raise hell” or in other words, “to do bad”.
 The show also explores the line that separates, as used in noun form, the good versus the bad of modern society in humanity.